mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ### Catching parse errors in running parser

-Another useful feature of `megaparsec` is that it is possible to “catch” a parse error, alter it in some way, and then re-throw, just like with exceptions.
+Another useful feature of `megaparsec` is that it is possible to “catch” a parse error, alter it in some way, and then re-throw, [just like with exceptions][exceptions].
 This is enabled by the `observing` primitive:

 ```haskell
 -- | @'observing' p@ allows to “observe” failure of the @p@ parser, should